cvalencia1991/Chanel-Image/README.md

 ### Useful resources

-- [Font Information](https://www.w3schools.com/cssref/css3_pr_font-face_rule.php) - This helped me for donwload and import any fonts for a project
+- [Font Information](https://www.w3schools.com/cssref/css3_pr_font-face_rule.php) - This helped me for donwload and import any fonts for a any project

 ## Author